pytorch/glow/docs/TensorLayout.md

 ## Canonical Tensor Layout

-Before lowering a Glow graph into a specific, we introduce a "Canonical" representation that we expect for certain operations.
+Before lowering a Glow graph into a specific backend grapg, we introduce a "Canonical" representation that we expect for certain operations.

 This allows us to verify the graph after every transformation and may expose `GraphOptimizer` bugs [^tl0].
 [class `CanonicalTensorLayout`](https://github.com/pytorch/glow/blob/master/include/glow/Graph/TensorLayout.h)
 derives from `TensorLayoutCommon` and overrides the following functions: